KodoCoder/EvoDevo-Modeling/README.md

 * https://www.frontiersin.org/articles/10.3389/frobt.2021.674823/full
 * https://www.frontiersin.org/articles/10.3389/frobt.2021.717214/full

-The data from our experiments can be found in this 750MB .csv file [link](https://cs.colby.edu/eaaron/Aaron_2024_IOB_biorobotic_database.csv).
+The data from our experiments can be found in [this 750MB .csv file](https://cs.colby.edu/eaaron/Aaron_2024_IOB_biorobotic_database.csv).

 The two bullet folders contain zlib licenses, and the "multi_evodevo" and "c++" folders contain the Modified BSD License.
 You should read those to know your rights to these works.
 To be clear, I did not have anything to do with the creation of Bullet Physics.
 I am just using it and providing it in this package so you don't have to do that leg-work.